SAP-samples/ui5-mdc-json-tutorial/ex1/readme.md

 [![demo](https://flat.badgen.net/badge/demo/deployed/blue?icon=github)](https://sap-samples.github.io/ui5-mdc-json-tutorial/ex1/dist)
 # Exercise 1: How to Use the MDC Table

 This exercise we will learn how to create a JSONTableDelegate for an MDC Table in an XMLView.
-These elements are crucial when building an MDC application that interfaces with JSON data.
+These elements are crucial when building an MDC application that interfacts with JSON data.

 ## Step 1: Create a JSONTableDelegate

-Firstly, let's create a new JavaScript file named `JSONTableDelegate.ts` inside the `delegate` directory.
+Firstly, let's create a new directory named `delegate` within the `webapp` directory.
+Also, add a JavaScript file named `JSONTableDelegate.ts` inside the `delegate` directory.

 This file serves as a delegate for a UI5 table.
 Delegates offer a method to customize the behavior of a control without modifying the control itself.
 In this exampole, it contains the logic of how the table interacts with the sample JSON data.